LSLeClercq/ABCal/README.md

 ##### d) Plot z-values of Calibrated Bias:

 - Takes output from calibration step (b) as input.
-- Generates a boxplot of the z-score normalised bias estimates for the included publications.
+- Generates a boxplot of the z-score normalised bias estimates for the included publications, named "Bias plot".

 e.g.